Embeddings of decomposition spaces: Applications

-Incidentally, only a few days after the first version of the present paper appeared on the arXiv, the preprint \cite{GuoAlphaModulationEmbeddingCharacterization} of Guo, Fan, Wu, and Zhao was submitted to the arXiv.
-In that preprint, the authors independently obtain \emph{the same} fully general characterization of the existence of embeddings between different $\alpha$-modulation spaces.
-The proof techniques used in their preprint and in the present paper are both based in parts on the arguments of Han and Wang\cite{HanWangAlphaModulationEmbeddings}.
+Incidentally, only a few days after the first version of the present paper appeared on the arXiv, the preprint version of the paper \cite{GuoAlphaModulationEmbeddingCharacterization} of Guo, Fan, Wu, and Zhao was submitted to the arXiv.
+In that paper, the authors independently obtain \emph{the same} fully general characterization of the existence of embeddings between different $\alpha$-modulation spaces.
+The proof techniques used in \cite{GuoAlphaModulationEmbeddingCharacterization} and in the present paper are both based in parts on the arguments of Han and Wang in \cite{HanWangAlphaModulationEmbeddings}.
 Nevertheless, the two proofs differ quite a bit: While we developed a general framework for deciding the existence of embeddings between decomposition spaces, which we then simply need to apply to the special case of $\alpha$-modulation spaces, the authors of \cite{GuoAlphaModulationEmbeddingCharacterization} work only in the special setting of $\alpha$-modulation spaces.